UDT-ITF/website/source/publications/2022-position-paper/index.md

 Earlier sections alluded to the use of WADM annotation-lists to organise annotations in various ways.
 Implicit in each list is an additional dataset comprising the set of text fragments referenced by the annotations in that list.
 Depending on the manner in which the annotations were generated, these fragment collections may form useful pre-filtered Sources  suitable for further analysis.
 Thus, there may be a case for providing access to fragment lists in a more efficient manner than parsing the associated annotation lists.

 ## Intertextual Narratives
 The previous sections have focussed on the use of WADM as a framework for close-reading or analysis of texts.
-Annotations are based on Linked Data., and thus allow, even encourage, linking to external entities.
+Annotations are based on Linked Data[^4], and thus allow, even encourage, linking to external entities.
 By using WADM, ITF will allow users to create richly contextualised materials.
-For example, linking textual fragments associated with named-entities in a text to the relevant entries in authority sources or gazetteers.
+For example, linking textual fragments associated with named-entities in a text to the relevant entries in authority sources or gazetteers[^5].
 The possibilities are almost endless since users can make links to a wide range of information, such as:
 - Historical, biographical or prosopographical events
 - Definitions or explanations
 - Expansions of references